kuaifan/dootask/README.md

 ```

 * Please try again if the upgrade fails across a large version.
-* If 502 after the upgrade please run `./cmd restart` restart the service.
+* If 502 after the upgrade please run `./cmd reup` restart the service.

 ## Transfer